arujakhanna/VBN_Task1/README.md

 5) the file func1.m contains the diff equation as well as the input function

 For running:

-a) Run main_task1 directly to obtain phi and tau values
+1) Run main_task1 directly to obtain phi and tau values
-b) Run rk4.m, ide45taskA.m, and analytical.m by themselves to obtain plots
+2) Run rk4.m, ide45taskA.m, and analytical.m by themselves to obtain plots
-c) the initial condition, array initialization, and function codes can be found separately in the file but need not be run run seprately to implement the codes above
+3) the initial condition, array initialization, and function codes can be found separately in the file but need not be run run seprately to implement the codes above
-d) time step and duration can be altered in the initialization code
+4) time step and duration can be altered in the initialization code